Logo

 Andrew Wiles began his formal schooling in Nigeria, while living there as a very young boy with his parents.

-From that fact, Andrew Wiles himself concluded that he was not in his earliest years enthusiastic about spending time in academic institutions.
+From that fact, Andrew Wiles himself concluded that in his earliest years, he was not enthusiastic about spending time in academic institutions.

 Andrew Wiles attended King's College School, Cambridge, and The Leys School, Cambridge.